-Tina is also the founder of The Homeschool Resource Roadmap.
+Tina founded The Homeschool Resource Roadmap.
 She has spent countless hours contacting companies to find their position on Common Core/NGSS, worldview, and more.
-I use this valuable resource that she has created heavily to find new and interesting homeschool products to review or just purchase for my own kids.
-Even if you don’t care about the stance of a company on these issues, I can’t recommend the Roadmap enough, just for finding new options.
+I use this valuable resource that she has created heavily to find new and interesting homeschool products to review, or purchase for my own kids.
+Even if you do not care about the stance of a company on these issues, I can not recommend the Roadmap enough, for finding new options.

 GN: How many kids do you have, and do how many do you homeschool?

 TH: I have three daughters, though I’m only blessed with raising two because I lost my oldest to a second-trimester miscarriage.
 She would be 18.
 My other two are “Irish Twins,” ages 16 and 15.